 ‘I think some of the lessons relate to the way we organise and structure ourselves as a psychology society, and where we put our emphasis.
 I think we need to be thinking about what we have in common, rather than what differentiates us.
 We have over 154 networks, but the world is changing all the time, and we need to be thinking about having networks that are fit for today's environment, like cyberpsychology.’

-McLaughlin pointed to the work that the BPS has been doing in conjunction with Social Kinetic on the Society’s ‘member journey’.
-She has been thinking about how to support this, and the Society, from a psychologist’s perspective… inspired by the positive psychology work of Martin Seligman and others.
-‘I think we can apply this because their model talks about hope, optimism, self-efficacy, actually engaging with people, and I think that really is the essence of what we need at the moment as a society.’
+McLaughlin pointed to the work that the BPS has been doing on the Society’s ‘member journey’.
+She has been thinking about how to build this to the next stage, and enable the Society, from a psychologist’s perspective.
+Inspired by the positive psychology research she has developed a psychological capability framework.
+‘I think we can apply this because positive psychology emphasizes hope, optimism, self-efficacy, actually engaging with people, and I think that really is the essence of what we need at the moment as a society.’
 McLaughlin introduced her vision of the ‘seven pillars’ of how that might work in practice, including a need for a bold vision and clear sense of focus and outlining the Society’s culture and values, as well as the importance of CPD, diversity and inclusion, and volunteers.

 McLaughlin ended with quotes, including one from Grace Lee Boggs: ‘You cannot change any society unless you take responsibility for it, unless you see yourself as belonging to it and responsible for changing it’; and another from the psychoanalyst Erik Erikson, ‘Life doesn't make any sense without interdependence.
 We need each other and the sooner we learn that the better for us all’.
 McLaughlin added ‘I genuinely feel that's the case.’